| Item | English Language Problematic | Quantonics' Quantum Remediation

 may, on its face, appear quite classically simple, however, it

+is wrong.
 Kurt Gödel's Incompleteness Theorems (there are two;

 one for completeness and a second for consistency) show us unambiguously